Chapter 12 - WWJD What Would Jesus Do?

-This website has given you idea of how Rabbi Yeshua lived and what He taught His talmidim.
+This website has given you an idea of how Rabbi Yeshua lived and what He taught His talmidim.
 But it is just a framework, trust me, there is tons more to know.
 I would like to take this last chapter and really look at what it would be like for us to follow Yeshua as His talmidim.

 Matthew 5:17-19 "Do not think I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfill (teach) them.
 For truly, I say to you, until heaven and earth pass away, not an iota, not a dot, will pass from the Law until all is accomplished.
 Therefore, whoever breaks one of the least of these Commandments and teaches others to do the same will be called least in the Kingdom of Heaven, but whoever does them and teaches them will be called great in the Kingdom of Heaven."

 3. He worshiped in the Temple and synagogue.
 He followed Jewish traditions aside from what was in Torah.
-He just taught us not to get so over involved in man-made rules (this does not include Oral Torah or the Talmud) and to make sure we remembered the heart of the Torah.
+He just taught us not to get so involved in man-made rules (this does not include Oral Torah or the Talmud) and to make sure we remembered the heart of the Torah.
 He sums up the Torah in these words, “Therefore, whatever you want men to do to you, do also to them, for this is the Law and the Prophets.”
-(Matthew 7:12) He also sums them up in Matthew 22:37-40 “Yeshua said to him, ‘You shall love Yahweh your Elohim with all your heart, with all your soul, and with your entire mind.
+(Matthew 7:12) He also sums them up in Matthew 22:37-40 “Yeshua said to him, ‘You shall love Hashem your Elohim with all your heart, with all your soul, and with your entire mind.
 This is the first and great commandment (Shema).
 And the second is like it: You shall love your neighbor as yourself.
-On these two commandments hang all the Law and Prophets.‘” In other words, if you were to say what the whole Torah teaches it would be to love HaShem and love others.
+On these two commandments hang all the Law and Prophets.‘” In other words, if you were to say what the whole Torah teaches, it would be to love HaShem and love others.
 That’s what we are to do every day!

 4. He wore tzitzits on His robe/prayer shawl (tallit).
 Looking at the Tzitzits was a reminder of following the Torah.
 Probably, he also hung some sort of "mezuzah" on His doorway.
 Both of these physical objects reminded Him, and others, to obey all the Commandments – the whole Torah.
 So, shouldn’t we wear tzitzits?
 And why shouldn’t we affix a mezuzah to our doorways?

-5. He was immersed and His talmidim were immersed.
+5. He was immersed, and His talmidim were immersed.
 More than once.
 Probably every time they entered the Temple area.
-We too, are to be immersed, completely.
+We, too, are to be immersed, completely.
 Once in His Name and other times to remember to get ready to be clean before Him.

 6. He taught repentance for the forgiveness of sins.
 We know we serve a forgiving and merciful Elohim (G-d).
-One that loved us so much that He would give us His “manifestation”– His only begotten son, knowing that He would be killed.
+One who loved us so much that He would give us His “manifestation”– His only begotten son, knowing that He would be killed.
 And yet He still continues to forgive.
-"Father forgive them for what they are doing."
+"Father, forgive them for what they are doing."
 But there must be repentance.
 That is just what Yeshua taught.
 To repent and to forgive.
-We are to teach others about repentance just He did.
+We are to teach others about repentance just as He did.

 11. He will return to the Temple in Jerusalem.
 There will be animal sacrifices.
 Messianic non-Jews will be able to stand by their Jewish brothers and sisters and offer up sacrifices.
 It will be an unbelievable time to serve the Master and be training new converts how to become talmidim (as we will be doing in these days too!)